Stefan-v-E/MixedMessage/README.md

-# This is a READ-ME of the Mixed Message Project
+# General information
+This script will produce a random message
-*as part of Codecademy's portfolio project*
+*and was made as part of Codecademy's Fullstack path projects*

+# Technologies
+Javascript
+Node
+Git/GitHUB
+Visual Studio Code

+# Setup
+To run this project, install it locally using node and the file local:

+$ cd ../folder
+$ node MixedMessage.js